Top Non UK Licensed Casino Sites

 These casinos also tend to offer a wide variety of other luck-based games as well.
 These games can include small lotteries, keno, bingo and even scratch card options.
 While these are available in at most casinos, again, the choice at casino not licenced in the UK is often a lot larger, giving players a lot more to choose from.
 However, it’s still worth noting that not all these games will be provided by suppliers that put fair gaming as a priority.

-There are always a number of different virtual table game options available at these casinos too.
+There are always several different virtual table game options available at these casinos too.
 Usually, players will be able to access a range of different blackjack, baccarat and roulette options.
 On top of this, players can choose between a variety of different poker options, including Omaha, Three Card and Texas Holdem.
 Most casinos of this type will also offer a selection of video poker games for those who wish to try their luck on these options.

 Non UK sites will also have a collection of live games available too.
 These live games will vary depending on the provider.
 Interestingly enough, some of these sites will have more on offer, utilising software from a wider number of providers such as Ezugi as well as Evolution Gaming and NetEnt.
 These sites often have more unusual live games such as Andar Bahar and Teen Patti as well, making the experience even more interesting to new players.

 When it comes to security, this is the big issue with online sites that are not registered with the UKGC.
 While some of these sites will operate at the same level as UKGC sites, many will not, and this is where the issues lie and why the UKGC seeks to protect UK players from accessing and joining these sites.
-For one thing, some of these sites do not require new players to even sign up an account.
+For one thing, some of these sites do not require new players even to sign up an account.

 Though this may sound like a good thing, it can be detrimental for the player down the line if something goes wrong.
-On top of this, the licensing for these casinos means that the online casino does not necessarily have to abide by Know Your Customer policies, may not have as strict encryption protocols in place and may even sell on private player data to other third party companies, which can be very damaging to potential players.
+On top of this, the licensing for these casinos means that the online casino does not necessarily have to abide by Know Your Customer policies, may not have as strict encryption protocols in place and may even sell on private player data to other third-party companies, which can be very damaging to potential players.

 A problem for players in the UK, playing at sites licensed outside of the country, though, comes in the form of any issues or complaints arising.
 There are also fewer contingencies in place to ensure responsible gambling.
 Online casinos under the UKGC are all required to register with Gamstop, which is a company that helps players if they have a problem with gambling, enabling them to self-exclude and stop seeing adverts for playing at online casinos or sportsbooks.
 Non UK casino sites and bingo sites are not registered with Gamstop, which is important to keep in mind.

 While off-shore casinos might have some responsible gaming policies in place, these are often not as effective as those found under the UKGC, which means that problem players are often left exposed and taken advantage of.
-On top of this, there are usually no options for players to make any complaints – if an issue arises, players at non-UK sites are essentially on their own and will not get money refunded as they might when playing under the protection of the UKGC.
+On top of this, there are usually no options for players to make any complaints – if an issue arises, players at non-UK sites are essentially on their own.
+They will not get the money refunded as they might when playing under the protection of the UKGC.
 Playing on a non-licensed casino is a way to get around Gamstop, but should be treated with great respect.

 This means that also bingo sites and betting sites are not covered by Gamstop.